How We Define a Successful Neighborhood

 - Collectively learn from the test, convey learnings to the BECDD stakeholders and make necessary changes to the model.

-- Work with the BECDD Governance Entity to seek “adopters” among various sectors, willing to jointly use the system to take collective action.
+- Work with the BECDD Steering Committee to seek “adopters” among various sectors, willing to jointly use the system to take collective action.